2023 Annual BIPOC Bookseller Award

-Duende District & The Word have founded the first annual BIPOC Bookseller Awards to celebrate and uplift the Black and Brown independent booksellers whose dedication to indie bookstores, and their Black, Indigenous and POC colleagues and communities, have touched and influenced countless lives.
+Duende District & The Word continue with the annual BIPOC Bookseller Awards to celebrate and uplift the BIPOC independent booksellers whose dedication to indie bookstores and their Black, Indigenous and POC colleagues and communities have touched and influenced countless lives.

 All BIPOC who work in U.S. independent bookstores in any capacity are eligible to be nominated for the three categories (nominations for the same bookseller in multiple categories is allowed).
-The winning booksellers will be honored during a dedicated ceremony, and receive a plaque, a $1000 prize, and registration to the 2020 [margins.] conference.
+The winning booksellers will be honored during #MarginsBookselling Month celebrations, and will receive a plaque and a $1000 prize.

-This award is for the bookseller who goes above and beyond to advocate for Black and Brown booksellers and literary representation, in their stores and communities.
+This award is for the bookseller who goes above and beyond to advocate for BIPOC booksellers and literary representation, in their stores and communities.

 This award is for the bookseller whose vision, whether entrepreneurial or programmatic, has shown us what the future of the industry should be.

 This award is for the bookseller who has dedicated their career to supporting, uplifting, and leading BIPOC booksellers in their stores, communities, regions, and/or nationally, fighting for systemic change for all BIPOC in the bookstore industry.

 Erica Tso Haidas is the founder of Belonging Books, a community program provider and pop-up bookstore that centers the voices and stories of people of color and other underrepresented people.
 She creates and holds space on Cape Cod for these communities to gather in joy, celebration, safety, and rest.

 Erica is also a founding member of The Arts & Justice Collective, a collaboration of mission-driven organizations that creates a culture of belonging for members of historically-excluded communities through art and social justice.
 She furthers her racial justice work by practicing pro bono immigration law and volunteering with local racial equity nonprofits and committees.